Trevor L. Sharpe

-Trevor le Mare Sharpe LVO OBE LRAM ARCM (1921 – 22 May 2010) was a British army officer (Lieutenant Colonel), composer, music educator and conductor.
+Lieutenant colonel Trevor le Mare Sharpe LVO OBE LRAM ARCM (1921 – 22 May 2010) was a British army officer, composer, music educator and conductor.

-Sharpe was appointed the Director of Music of the Coldstream Guards in 1963; as such, he was credited at the end of each episode of Dad's Army, as the regiment performed the closing theme tune.
+Sharpe was appointed the Director of Music of the Coldstream Guards in 1963; he was credited at the end of each episode of Dad's Army, as the regimental band performed the closing theme tune.

 Discography

 Ceremonial Occasion

 Sharpe released Ceremonial Occasion with the Band of the Royal Military School of Music (Kneller Hall), and the Fanfare Trumpeters of the Royal Military School of Music; it was produced by Treasure Island Music.